albar965/littlenavmap/README.md

 any device across a network.

-**Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v4, v5, v6, Microsoft Flight Simulator 2020, X-Plane 11 and X-Plane 12.
+**Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v4, v5, v6, Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024, X-Plane 11 and X-Plane 12.

 **Supported platforms:** Windows 7/8/10/11, Apple macOS \(10.12 or newer only\) and Linux \(64 bit only\).